conorpp/conorpp.github.com/_posts/2016-06-03-friday-photo-blog-wedding-backdrop.md

 # Friday squid blogging

 Inspired by [Bruce Schneiers Squid blogging](https://www.schneier.com/cgi-bin/mt/mt-search.cgi?search=squid&__mode=tag&IncludeBlogs=2&limit=10&page=1), I decided to start friday photo blogging.
 In my spare time I like to take photos.
-So every Friday I will post a photo of mine.
+So every Friday I will post about photo of mine.

 I think photography is a balance between art and technical documentation.
 In my posts I will explain my technical and artful motivations.
 I also hope to get feedback.